gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/backup_restore.md

 will be either erased (SQL) or moved to a separate directory (repositories, uploads).

+If you are also restoring Helix Versioning Engine (P4D) backups, it is better to restore P4D before restoring GitSwarm.

 If some or all of your GitLab users are using two-factor authentication (2FA) then you must also make sure to restore the backup of the configuration from `/etc/gitswarm`.
 Note that you need to run `gitswarm-ctl reconfigure` after changing anything in `/etc/gitswarm`.

 ### Restoration procedure